It is not unusual to have the question "How much does it cost to build a home" directed at me.

 - An entry level (simple design, inexpensive grade materials, no bells or whistles!)
 2000 sq. ft. one-level "Rancher" with a 2-car garage could be built for as little as $75+/- per sq. ft.

 - A moderately priced one-level 2000 sq.ft.
-"Rancher" with some higher end amenities and building materials (siding, roof, stone, etc) and higher kitchen, bath, flooring, counters, lighting allowance) could be $100+/- per sq. ft.
+"Rancher" with a bit of higher end amenities and building materials (siding, roof, stone, etc) and a bit higher kitchen, bath, flooring, counters, lighting allowance) could be $100+/- per sq. ft.

 - A very nice one-level 2000 sq. ft."Rancher" with a 3-Car garage and really good blend of higher end building materials, amenities, and style could be $140+/- per sq. ft.
 (See 2nd Photo "Rancher w/Bonus Rm")

-- If you are the type of person that has to "HAVE IT ALL" you could be looking upwards into the $200+ per sq. ft.
+- If you are the type of person that has to "HAVE IT ALL" you could be looking upwards into the $200-$300 per sq. ft. range.

 I have barely touched on the things that determine your "COSTS to BUILD."
 This has been a generalization.
 Your specific needs and/or type of land you are building on will reduce or increase the "Costs to Build"